-Ken Aagaard was named Executive Vice President, Engineering, Operations and Production Services in June 2008.
+Ken Aagaard was named Executive Vice President, Innovation and New Technology in April 2016 after serving as Executive Vice President, Engineering, Operations and Production Services since June 2008.
 He joined CBS Sports as Senior Vice President, Operations & Production Services, in January 1998.
-An 11-time Emmy Award winner, he is responsible for overseeing operations, engineering and production management for all field events and the CBS Broadcast Center, including logistics and technical support.
+A 15-time Emmy Award winner, he is responsible for overseeing operations, engineering and production management for all field events and the CBS Broadcast Center, including logistics and technical support.
 In his role Aagaard oversees these areas for the CBS College Sports Network.
 He expands his efforts into developing new technology and production enhancements for both CBS Sports and CBS Sports Network.

 Those reporting to him include operations, engineering and production services management, as well as all production managers, field technical managers and engineers and Broadcast Center operations managers and engineers.